BlackOpsAI/blackops-solver-legacy/README.md

 `solution` will be a `TimeTable` instance with planning variables set to the final best solution found.

-For a full API spec, visit [the Timefold Documentation](https://docs.timefold.ai/timefold-solver/latest/introduction).
+This is a legacy version of a constraint solver based on the Timefold architecture.

 ## Legal notice

-Timefold Solver is a derivative work of OptaPlanner and OptaPy, which includes copyrights of the original creator, Red Hat Inc., affiliates, and contributors, that were all entirely licensed under the Apache-2.0 license.
+BlackOps Solver is a derivative work of Timefold Solver, OptaPlanner and OptaPy, which includes copyrights of the original creators, Red Hat Inc., TimefoldAI, affiliates, and contributors, that were all entirely licensed under the Apache-2.0 license.
-Every source file has been modified.
+This is a legacy version with modified package structure.